German Traffic Rules: A Guide for German Residents and German Learners

 1. Speed Limits

-Speed limits in Germany are taken quite seriously.
-Usually, the speed limit within the city is 50 km/h, but in school zones and residential areas, this limit can drop to 30 km/h.
+Speed limits are taken quite seriously in Germany.
+In the city, the speed limit is usually 50 km/h, but in school zones and residential areas, this limit can drop to 30 km/h.
 On motorways (Autobahn), the speed limit is usually recommended at 130 km/h, but in some areas there is no speed limit.
 Still, it is important to drive at a safe speed in these areas with no speed limits.

 2. Drunk Driving

-Germany has a zero-tolerance policy when it comes to drunk driving.
+Germany has strict rules regarding drunk driving.
 The blood alcohol limit is 0.05 promil, which is 0.00 promil for new drivers and professional drivers.
-Being caught drunk driving can lead to serious fines, confiscation of your driver’s license, and even jail time.
+Being caught driving under the influence can lead to significant fines, license confiscation, and even jail time.

 3. Use of Seat Belts

 All vehicle occupants are required to wear seatbelts.
 This rule applies to both the front and rear seats.
-Not wearing a seatbelt carries a great risk to your safety and is subject to criminal action.
+Not wearing a seat belt poses both a safety risk and results in a fine.

 4. Road Priority

 In Germany, traffic signs and markers determine road priority.
 As a general rule, there is an obligation to give way to traffic coming from the right (Rechts vor Links).
-It is also important to watch out for and give way to bike paths and pedestrians.
+Knowing this term and similar traffic expressions in German is a great advantage, especially for new drivers.

 5. Parking Rules

 Parking rules in Germany are quite strict.
-Especially in large cities, parking spaces are limited and often chargeable.
-It is necessary to pay attention to the signs indicating parking prohibitions and to park in accordance with the rules.
+In major cities, parking spaces are limited and often paid.
+Attention should be paid to signs indicating parking prohibitions.
 Improper parking can result in vehicle towing and high fines.

 6. Traffic Lights and Signs

 Traffic lights and road signs are of great importance in Germany.
-It is mandatory to obey traffic lights and signs.
-Running a red light results in severe penalties.
-Also, pedestrians have the right of way at a green light, and drivers must give way to pedestrians.
+Running a red light results in serious penalties.
+In addition, pedestrians have the right of way at green lights, and drivers must always give way to pedestrians.

 7. Child Safety

-It is mandatory to use special seats to ensure the safety of children inside the car.
-For children under 12 years old or less than 1.50 meters tall, it is necessary to use a suitable child seat.
+For children under 12 years old or less than 1.50 meters tall, it is mandatory to use a suitable child seat.
 Violation of this rule can lead to serious fines.

 8. Beware of Cyclists

-Cycling is very common in Germany and there are special roads for cyclists.
-When driving, it is very important to watch out for cyclists, give way to them, and not occupy bike lanes.
+Cycling is quite common in Germany and there are special roads for cyclists.
+It is of great importance not to occupy bicycle paths and to give priority to cyclists while driving.

 Driving in Germany can be a safe and enjoyable experience as long as you pay attention to these rules.
 As Lingua Learn Turkey , we recommend that you learn Germany’s traffic rules and drive safely while learning German .
 Stay tuned to our blog to learn more about the driving rules and other cultural information in Germany!